maegul/ResChapter/our-first-web-page.md

 1. Get set up with the tools we need to make a web page.
 2. Make our first HTML file.
-3. Add our first interactive data visualisation with javascript to our web page.
+3. Add our first interactive data visualisation with Plotly and javascript to our web page.
 4. Upload the files to our first internet home.

----

-&lt;!-- toc --&gt;

-&lt;!-- toc --&gt;

----

 ## Let's get set up